SabaSB/final-project/README.md

 9) A new folder named terraform has been made to place all the project's file in it.
 10) under the folder terraform, run all the files by using bash run.sh command
 11) A security group alonwith an EC2 instance has been made successfully.
-12) On github, used the method # github actions to make CI/CD pipeline.
+12) On github, used the method  github actions to make CI/CD pipeline.
 13) created a new secret key to run the pipeline.
 14) Made a thorough changes & commit the yml file.
 15) run the jobs from the actions section.
 16) upload the index.html file
-17) Taken the index.html file from repository to the server.
+17) Took the index.html file from repository to the server.
-18) destroyed the process with the bash run.sh destroy
+18) destroyed the process with the bash run.sh destroy command.
 # User Instructions:
 Launch an EC2 instance by using AWS account.
 Connect the instance with your local machine (VScode)